valkeahat/hackthebox/solidstate.md

 └─$
 ```

-Logging in as mindy triggers the revershe shell
+Logging in as mindy triggers the reverse shell

 ```
 $ nc -nvlp 6666